leegengyu/OverTheWire-Bandit/README.md

 * The message that states when a connection is closed is still in lower-case nonetheless.
 * The method used in Level 18 where we include a -t parameter to force pseudo-terminal allocation does not work here.
 If we use /bin/bash, there is no difference upon a successful login.
 However, when /bin/sh is used, we see an extra line of welcome message upon login, though at this point in time I am not sure of the implications of the extra line.
 * Using the getent command which was first used in Level 25, we find that instead of a normal bash or sh being executed, the uppershell is executed from the get-go.
-* I tried a method to bypass the bashrc and profile files which was adding "bash --noprofile --norc" after our normal ssh commmand but this did not work because they are apparently not read when the shell is spawned (this is my guess).
+* I tried a method to bypass the bashrc and profile files which was adding `bash --noprofile --norc` after our normal ssh commmand but this did not work because they are apparently not read when the shell is spawned (this is my guess).
 * We can log in back to user bandit31 to find out what is in bandit32's home directory.
 We see that there is the bash logout file, as well as the bashrc and profile files.
 Lastly, we find that there is a *setuid regular file* with no read permissions for user bandit31.
 * The setuid file allows bandit32 to take on the permissions of the user bandit33 upon the file's execution.
-* After cracking my head for half a day on this, I found out that the solution to solving this challenge was a mere '$0'.
+* After cracking my head for half a day on this, I found out that the solution to solving this challenge was a mere `$0`.
 I could not believe that the solution was staring right at me in the first page fo the manual of sh.
 * How $0 works is that the uppercase shell was likely to have been a shell supplied with additional parameters to convert all of our commands to uppercase.
 Executing $0 runs the shell again, without any parametes, thus giving us /bin/sh.
 * The rest of it is simple: since the uppercase file granted us privileges of bandit33 (check from whoami command), cd /etc/bandit_pass to get the password for the next level.
 * Password for Level 33: c9c3199ddf4121b10cf581a98d51caee

 **Bandit Level 33 → Level 34**
-* We have reached the last level of the game - hurray!
+* We have reached the last level of the game (for now) - hurray!